-Join us online from 3:30-7:30pm EST for this hands-on training and learn how to provide quick and effective pain management for the enhanced mobility of your clients with Cupping Therapy.
+Join us online for this hands-on training and learn how to provide quick and effective pain management for the enhanced mobility of your clients with Cupping Therapy.
 This Advanced course is for those who have already taken a Cupping course and would like to elevate their practice with Cupping with Movement!
 You will need a set of cups.
 If you do not have cups check out our online sample pack.

 Learn to provide quick and effective pain management resulting in enhanced mobility of your patients in this Advanced Cupping course!
 Cupping Therapy fits perfectly into wellness activities and this course will provide you with practical ways in which your patients can retain benefits between treatments.
 Your knowledge of exercise rehabilitation will enhance your absorption of the Advanced techniques taught in this course, which will increase the efficacy of movement exercises for your patients.
 We will explore remedial and rehabilitative exercises and movements and review self-care techniques for homecare programs.

 Our Advanced course explores trigger point work, myofascial release, functional mobility, and movement exercises.

 - Trigger point work, used before cupping, can allow you to release muscular tissue and thereby enhance the performance of stationary or dynamic cups.